kris-classes/restart-s1-2022/utils.md

 ### Add your name below and the 3 utilities you'll be presenting.

-* Matthew Reynolds, googlr, gitmux, nnn
+* Matthew Reynolds.
+The 3 utils are 'googlr', 'gitmux' and 'nnn'
 * Another goes here. etc.